 A neck strain involves excessive stretching or tearing of the neck muscle.
-A neck strain typically occurs once the head and neck are struck or forcibly moved such as during contact sports or whiplash in falls or vehicular accidents.
+A neck strain occurs when the head and neck is hit or moving in a forceful manner in contact sports or whiplash in falls or vehicular accidents.
 Oftentimes, the injury occurs from an awkward position while sleeping or poor posture while working in a desk.

 What are the signs?

-- Discomfort when the head is moved sideways or upwards and downwards
+- Discomfort when moving the head sideways or upwards and downwards

 - Spasm and tenderness of the neck muscles

-- Pain can be felt right after the injury or delayed for a few hours or days after
+- Pain right after the injury or there is a delay for a few hours or days after

 - Stiff neck